 The Raleigh Police Advisory Board members will serve a two-year term with a maximum of three terms.
 The terms must be staggered, and citizens can serve on no more than two boards or commissions at one time.
-The Board will be staffed from the Office of Equity and Inclusion.
+The board will be staffed by the Department of Equity and Inclusion.
 The board will have no relationship to the Human Relations Commission.

 The board's responsibilities include:

 - Reviewing existing Raleigh Police Department procedures.
-Contributing to fair policy development.
+Contributing to fair policy development; and,

 - Engaging community members through educational outreach on Raleigh Police Department directives.